iceberg-project/Rivers/README.md

 - numpy
 - scipy
 - tifffile
-- keras==2.2.4
+- keras==2.3.1
 - opencv-python
 - rasterio
 - affine
-- pygdal==2.2.1
+- pygdal==3.0.4
-- tensorflow-gpu==1.7.1
+- tensorflow-gpu==1.15.0

 ## Installation
 Preliminaries:
-These instructions are specific to XSEDE Bridges but other resources can be used if cuda, python3, and a NVIDIA P100 GPU are present, in which case 'module load' instructions can be skipped, which are specific to Bridges.
+These instructions are specific to XSEDE Bridges2 but other resources can be used if cuda, python3, and a NVIDIA P100 GPU are present, in which case 'module load' instructions can be skipped, which are specific to Bridges.

 For Unix or Mac Users:
-Login to bridges via ssh using a Unix or Mac command line terminal.
+Login to Bridges 2 via ssh using a Unix or Mac command line terminal.
 Login is available to bridges directly or through the XSEDE portal.
-Please see the [Bridges User's Guide](https://portal.xsede.org/psc-bridges).
+Please see the [Bridges 2 User's Guide](https://www.psc.edu/resources/bridges-2/user-guide-2/).

 For Windows Users:
-Many tools are available for ssh access to bridges.
+Many tools are available for ssh access to Bridges 2.
 Please see [Ubuntu](https://ubuntu.com/tutorials/tutorial-ubuntu-on-windows#1-overview), [MobaXterm](https://mobaxterm.mobatek.net) or [PuTTY](https://www.chiark.greenend.org.uk/~sgtatham/putty/)

 ### PSC Bridges 2
 Once you have logged into Bridges 2, you can follow one of two methods for installing iceberg-rivers.